 London EC1M 4XA

 1. In order to assist a prisoner, we need to be contacted by them directly before we can discuss matters with family members.

 2. We are unable to deal with a matter which another solicitor is dealing with already.

 Prisoners who are concerned about disclosing private details in mail to legal professionals are within their rights to write “Rule 39 applies” on the front of envelopes to legal advisers to ensure the letter is not opened by prison staff.
 Rule 39 is the Prison Rule which relates to confidential legal correspondence.
 It can only be used for letters directed to the courts or legal advisers.

-PAS caseworkers run clinics in legal advice and legal education in prisons across England and Wales.
+PAS runs Outreach Clinics in legal advice and legal education inside prisons across England and Wales.
 The aim of these sessions is to provide information to prisoners as well as to empower them.
 Find out about our outreach clinics.